Skip To Navigation Exiting Navigation

 February 13th🌎 Challenge ReleaseThe official “New Jax City” Minecraft World & Round-1 (Semi-Finals) prompt will be released.

-March 20th (Midnight)🎥 Submission DeadlineTeams submit their 2-minute video explaining their Minecraft build via Microsoft Forms.
+March 27th (Midnight)- EXTENDED🎥 Submission DeadlineTeams submit their 2-minute video explaining their Minecraft build via Microsoft Forms.

-March 25th-30thJudging WindowExpert judges evaluate entries based on creativity, sustainability, and more.
+March 28th- April 2ndJudging WindowExpert judges evaluate entries based on creativity, sustainability, and more.

 April 3rd-16thFinalists PrepareFinalists receive new build prompts by grade level to prepare for finals.